Get Tech Tips

 Air Filter Static Pressure Drop

 I'm a big dummy when it comes to my own air conditioning maintenance.
-I talk about the importance of changing air filters to customers and techs but I never stay up on replacing my own.
+I talk about the importance of changing air filters to customers and techs, but I never stay up on replacing my own.

-Yesterday I walked into my mechanical room and my 2-ton air handler sounded like a vacuum cleaner about to implode.
+Yesterday, I walked into my mechanical room, and my 2-ton air handler sounded like a vacuum cleaner about to implode.

-I know what you're thinking, I should have known better
+I know what you're thinking, I should have known better.

 I've got to give it to this filter manufacturer for actually printing the static pressure drop on the filter (shown above).

-My system is setup for 350 CFM(594.65 m3/h) per ton so it's required running at right around 700 CFM(1189.3 m3/h) which means on my system this filter is going to add 0.26″wc(64.69 pa) of extra static to the return side of the blower.
+My system is set up for 350 CFM per ton, so it's required to run at right around 700 CFM.
+On my system, this filter will add 0.26″wc of extra static to the return side of the blower.

-With most systems being rated at 0.5″wc(124.4 pa) TESP (total external static Pressure) this makes up more than half of that, before any ductwork, grilles, registers, balancing dampers or coils in the case of furnace systems.
+With most systems being rated at 0.5″wc TESP (total external static pressure), that filter makes up more than half of that number.
+And that's before we factor in any ductwork, grilles, registers, balancing dampers, or coils, in the case of furnace systems.

 On a PSC blower motor, this extra static from this filter would result in lower airflow, poor system performance, and poor air distribution.
 With an ECM motor, this extra static can result in higher power consumption from the blower motor, condensate drainage issues, and difficulty maintaining the trap.
 Rick Streacker taught a class all about the effects of static pressure on motors at the 3rd Annual HVACR Training Symposium, and you can watch that class HERE.

 While some systems may be able to deal with the extra static at a cost, many will have issues, ESPECIALLY on older systems with PSC motors and furnaces with coils.